-The school will acknowledge informal complaints within 5 school days, and investigate and provide a response within 10 school days.
+The school will acknowledge informal complaints within 5 school days, and investigate and provide a response within 15 school days.

-The informal stage may involve a meeting between the complainant and the Head teacher or member of the senior leadership team, as appropriate.
+The informal stage may involve a meeting or telephone conversation between the complainant and the Headteacher or member of the senior leadership team, as appropriate.